adid/Myself/README.md

 1. Clone the repository.
 2. Compile the Java source code using `javac MyselfApp.java`.
-3. Run the application using `java MyselfApp`.
+3. Run the application using `Main`.

 ## User Interface